surifirstpin/biplus_documentation/docs/Dashboard.md

 You can refer the existing lookup and create a new lookup to retrieve the data data based of the referred lookup.

+   -   **Referred** on selecting the referred checkbox the following lookup will extract the data based on the referred lookup data.
-   -   **Referred** The changes made on single lookup will be reflected on all the following reports based on the referred data.
+ The changes made on single lookup will be reflected on all the following reports based on the referred data.

   >  **For Instance** if we want to refer to country A then all states falling under that country will be updated based on the selection made.